tumaer/ALPACA/README.md

 cmake --build ../alpaca-build/
 ```

 > We highly recommend using ``ccache`` together with CMake.
-To do, add the following flags to the configuration step of CMake
+To do so, add the following flags to the configuration step of CMake:
 >
 > ```bash
 > -DCMAKE_C_COMPILER_LAUNCHER=ccache